MorphiaOrg/morphia/docs/reference/content/guides/transactions.md

 Starting with MongoDB version 4.0, multi-document transactions are now supported on replica sets.
 Morphia 2.0 introduces a simple mechanism to access this functionality.
 Morphia 2.0 adds the methods `withTransaction(MorphiaTransaction<T> transaction)` and
- `withTransaction(MorphiaTransaction<T> transaction, ClientSessionOptions options)` allowing for the execution of logic scoped to a transaction.
+ `withTransaction(ClientSessionOptions options, MorphiaTransaction<T> transaction)` allowing for the execution of logic scoped to a transaction.

 The API is designed to work with Java 8's lambda syntax for the most convenience.
 In this example, let's assume we're building a